posativ/acrylamid/docs/commands.rst

 flags like force or dry run.
 The basic call is ``acrylamid <subcommand>
 [options] [args]``.

+Note that Acrylamid always will change to the directory containing the ``conf.py``.
+In addition Acrylamid will first look for a configuration file in the current directory named ``conf.py`` and then in any folder above.

+-h, --help            show this help message and exit -v, --verbose         more verbose
 -q, --quiet           less verbose
--v, --verbose   more verbose
 -C, --no-color        disable color
+--conf /path/to/conf  alternate conf.py
--h, --help      show this help message and exit --version       print version details
+--version             show program's version number and exit

 init